US STOCKS-Wall St closes higher after Biden-Xi talks end, oil steadies

 "At least for this week oil has found a level.
 That's someway positive for the market as a rising oil price is overweighted in consumer minds as an inflationary indicator," said Sosnick.
 "Does the market like oil around $100?
 No. But is it happier that it's around $100 than going up $20 every day?
 Of course."

-Investors were also monitoring for any impact from Friday's "triple witching," in which investors unwind positions in futures and options contracts before they expire, which can lead to volatility and higher volume of trades.
+Investors were also monitoring for any impact from Friday's "triple witching," in which investors unwind positions in futures and options contracts before they expire, which can lead to volatility and trading volume.

+On Friday the expirations appeared to boost volume as 18.47 billion shares changed hands on U.S. exchanges compared with the 14.56 billion moving average for the last 20 sessions.

+Ten of the 11 major S&P 500 sectors closed higher, with heavyweight technology .SPLRCT and consumer discretionary .SPLRCD both finishing up 2.2% while communication services .SPLCRL rising 1.4%.

+The only declining sector was utilities .SPLRCU which ended the session down 0.9%.

-Moderna Inc MRNA.O gained ground after the drugmaker submitted a request to the U.S. Food and Drug Administration to allow for a second booster of its COVID-19 vaccine.
+Moderna Inc MRNA.Oclosed up 6.3% after the drugmaker submitted a request to the U.S. Food and Drug Administration to allow for a second booster of its COVID-19 vaccine.

-Shares of Boeing Co BA.N rose after reports the planemaker was edging toward a landmark order from Delta Air Lines DAL.N for up to 100 of its 737 MAX 10 jets.
+Shares of Boeing Co BA.N finished up 1.4% after reports the planemaker was edging toward a landmark order from Delta Air Lines DAL.N for up to 100 of its 737 MAX 10 jets.

-Shares in U.S. delivery firm FedEx Corp FDX.Nslumped after a weaker-than-expected quarterly earnings report.
+But shares in U.S. delivery firm FedEx Corp FDX.Nslumped almost 4% after a weaker-than-expected quarterly earnings report.

+Advancing issues outnumbered declining ones on the NYSE by a 2.20-to-1 ratio; on Nasdaq, a 2.19-to-1 ratio favored advancers.

+The S&P 500 posted 19 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 44 new highs and 41 new lows.

 (Reporting by Sinéad Carew, Herbert Lash in New York, Shreyashi Sanyal and Sabahatjahan Contractor in Bengaluru and Sinead Carew in New York; Editing by Sriraj Kalluvila, Leslie Adler and David Gregorio)